tyrostone/tyrostone.github.io/_posts/2016-03-07-automate-free-ebooks-with-go.markdown

 flag.Parse()
 {% endhighlight %}

 Lastly, an external dependency I had to configure was my Gmail account.
-In order for the STMP server to send mail from my Gmail, I had to turn "Allow less secure apps" ON in my privacy settings.
+In order for the SMTP server to send mail from my Gmail, I had to turn "Allow less secure apps" ON in my privacy settings.
 To do this:
 1. Click on the Gmail avatar picture in the upper-right corner of Gmail

 2. Click the blue "My Account" button